Guance Log Collection and Analysis Best Practices¶

 IPV4 (?<![0-9])(?:(?:[0-1]?[0-9]{1,2}|2[0-4][0-9]|25[0-5])[.](?:[0-1]?[0-9]{1,2}|2[0-4][0-9]|25[0-5])[.](?:[0-1]?[0-9]{1,2}|2[0-4][0-9]|25[0-5])[.](?:[0-1]?[0-9]{1,2}|2[0-4][0-9]|25[0-5]))(?![0-9])

-We can see that a short Grok expression can contain so many complex regular expressions.
-When processing a large volume of logs, using such complex Grok expressions significantly impacts performance.
-How do we optimize it?
+We can see that a short line of Grok expression can contain so many complex regular expressions, it can be seen that when we need to process a very large amount of logs, using such complex Grok expressions will greatly affect performance, so how can we optimize it

 grok(_, "%{NOTSPACE:client_ip} %{NOTSPACE:http_ident} %{NOTSPACE:http_auth} \\[%{HTTPDATE:time}\\] \"%{DATA:http_method} %{GREEDYDATA:http_url} HTTP/%{NUMBER:http_version}\" %{INT:status_code} %{INT:bytes}")